Houston Fibroids Logo

 • Lingzagolix drug therapy: this drug is a newly discovered adenomyosis treatment.
 It blocks your body from producing certain sex hormones.
 In studies, menstruation stopped and severe adenomyosis symptoms improved with this drug.

-• Endometrial Ablation is a minimally invasive procedure that destroys the lining, but its success depends on how deeply the tissue has penetrated into the wall of the uterus.
+• Endometrial ablation is a minimally invasive procedure that destroys the lining, but its success depends on how deeply the tissue has penetrated into the wall of the uterus.

 • UAE or Uterine Artery Embolization is a technique commonly used to treat uterine fibroids.